KhronosGroup/OpenCL-Guide/chapters/getting_started_windows.md

 What does the script do?
 - Give a name to the project and tell CMake to only look for a C compiler (default is to search for a C and a C++ compiler)
 - Look for an OpenCL SDK and fail if not found
-  - The `CONFIG` part for the time being is important.
-For more details, refer to the [CMake Build-System Support](./cmake_build-system_support.md) chapter.
+  - If detection fails, refer to the [CMake Build-System Support](./cmake_build-system_support.md) chapter.
 - Specify our source files and name the executable
 - Specify dependency to the SDK (not just linkage)
 - Set language properties to all source files of our application